Estimated reading time: 8 minutes

-A bigger tank means that you have more floor area and more height to place in various decorations, hides, and plants.
+A bigger tank means more floor area and more height to place in various decorations, hides, and plants.
 You can and should place many vines, branches, plants, and hides in it so your crested gecko can safely explore its territory.

 As a general rule, 50 percent of the tank should be filled with plants and vines.
 The open space should make it possible for your crested gecko to jump from one area to another.

-There are many different hides and other decorations available for crested geckos (and other reptiles), but some are big.
+Many different hides and other decorations are available for crested geckos (and other reptiles), but some are big.
 A big tank will allow you to place in more than one artificial hide and more (bigger) decorations.

 More height for jumping and climbing

 Crested geckos are arboreal animals and, in their natural habitat, they are masters of disguise.
-A crested gecko tank should always be vertical or have enough height to allow your gecko to jump and climb.
+Therefore, a crested gecko tank should always be vertical or have enough height to allow your gecko to jump and climb.

-A big tank will allow your crested gecko to explore its tank and it will encourage him or her to jump and climb like in its natural habitat.
+A big tank will allow your crested gecko to explore its tank and it will encourage them to jump and climb like in its natural habitat.
 A crested gecko that is kept in a small tank will not jump a lot and will have to resort more to climbing.

-So for your crested gecko’s wellbeing, it would be recommended to get a very large tank, so your crested gecko has a large territory to explore.
-This will be a lot better from an animal welfare stance than keeping it in a 20-gallon tank.
+So for your crested gecko’s wellbeing, I would recommend getting a (very) large tank, so your crested gecko has a large territory to explore.
+A large tank will be a lot better from an animal welfare stance than keeping it in a 20-gallon tank.

 Suitable for a pair of crested geckos

-If you don’t plan on breeding crested geckos or don’t have any experience with keeping crested geckos, I recommend you get only one crested gecko.
+If you don’t plan to breed crested geckos or have no experience with keeping crested geckos, I recommend you get only one crested gecko.

 But if you know what you’re doing and decide to keep more than one crested gecko in the same tank, you should get a big enough tank.
-This will allow your geckos to co-exist with fewer difficulties.
+A big tank will allow your geckos to co-exist with fewer difficulties.
 A 30-gallon tank is generally recommended for a pair of crested geckos.
 However, my recommendation would be to get an even bigger tank.

 So a big tank (40-gallon or lager) has the added benefit that you can keep more than one crested gecko in it.
 But always be aware that keeping more than one crested gecko in the same tank can cause fighting.
 So, keep an eye on them.